LATEST NEWS!

 Welcome to Lanier Secrets!

-Lake Sidney Lanier is the daily water supplier to local Georgia home and business owners in
+Lake Sidney Lanier is the daily water supplier to local Georgia home and business owners

 Lake Lanier also currently supplies the counties and cities downstream (including Fulton, Cobb and Dekalb counties and the city of Atlanta) with its stored water sources which are released through the Buford Powerhouse daily.